vitay/academic-kickstart/content/post/successor_representations/index.md

     \Delta w_{i, j} = \alpha \, \delta^\text{SR}_t(f_j) \, f_i(s_t)
 $$</div>

 The SPE tells us how surprising is each feature $f\_j$ when being in the state $s_t$.
-This explain the term *sensory prediction error*: we are now not learning based on how surprising rewards are anymore, but on how surprising sensory features are.
+This explains the term *sensory prediction error*: we are now not learning based on how surprising rewards are anymore, but on how surprising sensory features are.
 Did I expect that door to open at some point?
 Should this event happen soon?
 What kind of outcome is likely to happen?
 As the SPE is now a vector for all sensory features, we see why successor representation have a great potential: instead of a single scalar RPE dealing only with reward magnitudes, we now can learn from very diverse representations describing the various relevant dimensions of the task.
 It can furthermore deal with different rewards: food and monetary rewards are treated the same by RPEs, while we can distinguish them with SPEs.

 The main potential problem is of course to extract the relevant features for the task, either by hand-engineering them or through learning (one could work in the latent space of a variational autoencoder, for example).
 Feature-based state representations still have to be Markovian for SR to work.
 It is also possible to use non-linear function approximators such as deep networks (Kulkarni et al., 2016, Baretto et al., 2016, Zhang et al., 2016, Machado et al., 2018, Ma et al., 2018), but this is out of the scope of this post.

 ### 2.3 - Successor representations of actions

 The previous sections focused on the successor representation of states to obtain the value function $V^\pi(s)$.
-The same idea can be be applied to state-action pairs and their $Q^\pi(s, a)$ values.
+The same idea can be applied to state-action pairs and their $Q^\pi(s, a)$ values.
 The Q-value of a state action pair can be defined as:

 <div>$$
     Q^\pi(s, a) = \sum_{s', a'} M(s, a, s', a') \, r(s', a')